-Tokyo - Oil prices fell in Asian trade on Tuesday on receding fears of a disruption in Middle East supply after a US-Russia deal on Syria's chemical weapons averted a potential Western military strike on the Assad regime.
+Tokyo - Oil prices fell further in Asian trade on Tuesday on receding fears of a disruption in Middle East supply after a US-Russia deal to avert a Western military strike on Syria, analysts said.

-New York's main contract, West Texas Intermediate for delivery in October eased 86 cents to $107.35 in afternoon trade, while Brent North Sea crude for November declined 95 cents to $110.75.
+New York's main contract, West Texas Intermediate (WTI) for delivery in October eased 83 cents to $105.76 in afternoon trade, while Brent North Sea crude for November declined 47 cents to $109.60.

-Analysts said the accord has averted a possible US-led strike on Syria to punish it for its alleged use of chemical weapons on its own people would spark a wider conflict in the crude-rich Middle East.
+Investors had earlier feared that a possible US-led strike on Syria in retaliation for its alleged use of chemical weapons against its own people would spark a wider conflict in the crude-rich Middle East.

 Meanwhile, traders are also awaiting the outcome Wednesday of a Federal Reserve monetary policy meeting.